Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Soft, low lounge feel that works well for casual TV watching and naps.
+• Soft, low lounge feel works well for casual TV watching and naps.

-• Flexible modular format that can adapt to different room shapes.
+• Flexible modular format adapts to different room shapes.

 Ivy 4-Seat Performance Fabric Modular Sectional Sofa